nopnop2002/esp-idf-web-gpio/README.md

 GPIO value set successfully
 ```

 # How to browse image data using built-in http server
-http server of esp-idf does not support this:
+Even if there are files in SPIFFS, the esp-idf http server does not support this:
 ```
 httpd_resp_sendstr_chunk(req, "<img src=\"/spiffs/picture.jpg\" width=\"128\" height=\"128\">");
 ```